Doral, Florida: Economy

 In 2005, Doral had over 10,000 businesses.
 During that year, Carnival Cruise Lines, Ryder, and Univision had operations in Doral.
 For years leading into 2005, Doral attracted businesses of various sizes.

 Carnival Corporation and subsidiary Carnival Cruise Lines have their headquarters in Doral.
 In addition, Amadeus North America, AAXICO, Benihana, and Perry Ellis International have their headquarters in Doral.

 The Federal Reserve Bank of Atlanta Miami Branch Office, one of the five Federal Reserve Bank of Atlanta branch offices, is located in Doral.
+United States Southern Command is also based in Doral.

 Martinair operates its Americas headquarters in the Doral Corporate Center One in Doral.
 Avianca operates a Miami-area sales office in Doral.
 Grupo TACA operates a Miami-area TACA Center in Doral.
 El Al has its Miami-area office in Doral.
-Hellmann Worldwide Logistics has its USA head office in Doral.
+Hellmann Worldwide Logistics has its US head office in Doral.

 Before Doral was incorporated, the second (1996–1998) Pan American World Airways had its headquarters in Doral.
 At one time Ryder had its headquarters in Doral.
 In 2002 Ryder announced that it would move its headquarters to a new site in Miami-Dade County.
 The Miami Herald (along with El Nuevo Herald) moved its headquarters to Doral in 2013, and the headquarters stayed there until the newspaper vacated the facility in August 2020.

 Portions of CSI: Miami episodes were filmed at CBS' Doral studios, which is home to its owned-and-operated affiliate, WFOR-TV, as well as MyNetworkTV affiliate WBFS-TV.

 In September 2017, Doral published a comprehensive economic study which noted that "The City is home to 6,802 establishments employing 102,235 workers.
 The total volume of sales revenue from these companies, concentrated in such a small geographic area, represents $679,634 per worker, or over $1.35 million per resident making Doral one of South Florida's and the State's most productive local economies."